connext/xapp-starter/README.md

 ### Check Execution Results

-You can just check your wallet balance in the Simple Transfer case to see if the funds arrived at the destionation address.
+You can just check your wallet balance in the Simple Transfer case to see if the funds arrived at the destination address.
 For the unpermissioned/permissioned updates, you can either read the `value` from a verified Target contract on Etherscan or you can use the following `cast` command to read it directly from terminal.

 ```bash
 cast call --chain <rinkeby|kovan|etc> <address(Target)> "value()" --rpc-url <destination_rpc_url>